kiwi-app/kiwi-nextjs/README.md

 When we run `npx kiwi manifest` our manifest is generated using this pattern, we have the exported module which contains a "default" exported (the component properly) and a loader (optional, we will write about it forward).

-Note that we have primitive types and also "custom types" such as RichText, it means that we have some special behaviors in **kiwi app** when you using this type.
+Note that we have primitive types and also "custom types" such as RichText, it means that we have some special behaviors in **kiwi** when you using this type.
 We also have descriptions!

 ![Alt text](docs/section_with_rich_text.png)